justingreerbbi/user-waller-credit-system/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Added current user can manage_woocommerce to AJAX requests

 = 1.3 =
 * Tested with latest version of WC and WP.
 * Fixed undefined error if debug was set to true in wp-config.php